Reviewed and revised

 If you want to know how we will practice medicine in the future, listen in the hallways and use FOAM.

 We review emergency medicine and critical care (EMCC) FOAM weekly in The LITFL Review.
 Anyone who reads it and follows the links will agree that EMCC FOAM resources are sophisticated, cutting edge learning resources that enable clinicians and students to update their knowledge and improve their understanding in a fun, motivating and time efficient way.
 It is all free, and can be accessed by anyone, at anytime, anywhere.
-We believe that together with asynchronous learning and the flipped classroom, FOAM is the future of medical education and lifelong learning.
+We believe that together with asynchronous learning and the flipped classroom, FOAM is part of the future of medical education and lifelong learning.

 What is FOAM?

-- Creating the FOAM network
+- The FOAM network

 - History of the #FOAMed Hashtag – FOAM and the future of medical education [EM News PDF]